Thai Tourist Visa Rules and Regulations

 Visa runs from Koh Chang

-If you need to get a new 60 day Tourist Visa then rather than go to the Thai embassy in Phnom Penh, many people prefer to go to the Thai Embassy in Vientiane.
+If you need to get a new 60 day Tourist Visa then rather than go to the Thai embassy in Phnom Penh, many people prefer to go to the Thai Embassy in Vientiane or consulate in Savannakhet.
 It’s a much further distance but far easier to get the visa there.
 But for most longstay visitors or travellers, it’s relatively easy to plan your trip to include time in neighbouring countries when it will be possible to get a new visa for Thailand if required.

 Overstaying Your Visa